shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-billing-report.md

 description: Use the Buying Billing report to streamline internal invoicing for your advertisers in both managed and third-party buying.
 ---

-# Buying Billing report in Microsoft Invest
+# Microsoft Invest's Buying Billing report

 The Buying Billing Report allows you to manage internal invoicing for your advertisers across both managed and third-party buying.

-If you would like to use this report to analyze your Xandr invoice, see [Understanding Your Invoice](understanding-your-invoice.md).(Login required.)
+If you would like to use this report to analyze your Xandr invoice, see [Understanding Your Invoice](understanding-your-invoice.md).
+(Login required.)

 ## Time frame